Fort Worth and Western Railroad: History

-Much of the company's route originally belonged to the Fort Worth and Rio Grande Railway, which began construction from Fort Worth in 1886 and reached Brownwood in 1891.
-In 1901, the FW&RG was bought by the Frisco Railway, which sold it to the Santa Fe Railway in 1937.
+Much of the company's route originally belonged to the Fort Worth and Rio Grande Railway (FW&RG), which began construction from Fort Worth in 1886 and reached Brownwood in 1891.
+In 1901, the FW&RG was bought by the St. Louis–San Francisco Railway (the Frisco), which sold it to the Atchison, Topeka and Santa Fe Railway (Santa Fe) in 1937.
 The Santa Fe sold the line to an affiliate of the South Orient Railroad in 1994.

-The FWWR began operations in 1988, with 6.25 mi of track that it had bought from the Burlington Northern.
+The FWWR began operations in 1988, with 6.25 mi of track that it had bought from the Burlington Northern Railroad.
 By the mid-1990s, the railroad operated 10.75 mi of track, the result of numerous minor acquisitions.
 In 1996, the FWWR more than doubled its total trackage with the lease of a 28.5 mi route from Dallas Area Rapid Transit, and in 1998 purchased 134 mi of track from South Orient Railroad, now Texas Pacifico Transportation.
 The FWWR leased two Union Pacific Railroad properties, a yard and branch line, in 2002 and 2003 respectively.